avrae/avrae/docs/automation_ref.rst

         *optional* - The spellcasting modifier to use when casting the spell.
 If not provided, defaults to the caster's default spellcasting modifier.

+    .. attribute:: parent

+        *optional, default None* - If supplied, sets the spells created effect's parent to the given effect.
+This must be the name of an existing :class:`IEffectMetaVar`.
+Useful for handling concentration.

 **Variables**